7 Dec 2022

-When you think about vacationing on Holden Beach, you likely envision basking in the warm sunshine on the deck of your Hobbs Realty vacation rental, splashing in the Atlantic Ocean with your kids, or maybe enjoying lunch on a local restaurant patio.
+When you think about vacationing on Holden Beach, you likely envision basking in the warm sunshine on the deck of your Holden Beach rental, splashing in the Atlantic Ocean with your kids, or maybe enjoying lunch on a local restaurant patio.

 Beachcoming is a favorite activity for folks of all ages on the island all year long.
 And did you know that some of the best beachcombing can be done in the wintertime when it's quieter, the ocean is still beautiful, and, though you might need a jacket on your beach walk, fewer visitors are competing for the best shells along the shore.